AppThreat/vdb/README.md

 ## Private on-premise registry

 A private registry is usually not required since the entire vdb comprises of only two files - an index and a db.
 Any mounted share is usually sufficient.
-If you are looking for your own private registry, you can try [Zot Registry](https://zotregistry.io/v1.4.3/).
+If you are looking for your private registry, you can try [Zot Registry](https://zotregistry.io/v1.4.3/).
 In addition to Zot, ORAS cli can work with [many](https://oras.land/docs/adopters) OCI-native container image registries.